 12. The bee's brain is oval in shape and only about the size of a sesame seed, yet it has remarkable capacity to learn and remember things and is able to make complex calculations on distance travelled and foraging efficiency.

 15. Larger than the worker bees, the male honey bees (also called drones), have no stinger and do no work at all.
 All they do is mating.
+In fact, before winter or when food becomes scarce, female honeybees usually force surviving males out of the nest.

 16. Each honey bee colony has a unique odour for members' identification.